sjbennett123/scottjbennett/content/toee/spells.md

 Duration : Special

-Components : V, S, M
+Components : V, S, M ( some personal item from the person specified in the spell - must have had contact with them within the last 30 days or be hair/nails/fluids. )

 Creates a magical alarm around a single object.
 When a specified event occurs, the spell triggers.
 The parameters can be anything reasonable (casting a spell within 20 feet of the object, attempt to open chest without key, being picked up, etc).
 When triggered, the spell sends a predetermined message of 25 words or fewer to a specified person (can be caster or any other caster knows personally).
 The message is strong enough to wake a person from sleep, and is repeated three times in total.
 It can travel any distance but cannot cross planar bounds.
 Component is some personal item from the person specified in the spell - must have had contact with them within the last 30 days or be hair/nails/fluids.